wavexx/fgallery/README.rst

 From a normal user perspective, the resulting images will appear to be closer to true colors.
-The conversion will generally cause an increase in color saturation, overall contrast and generally a lighter appearance of dark regions, which would otherwise be indistinguishable on the screen.
+The conversion will generally cause an increase in color saturation, overall contrast and a lighter appearance of dark regions, which would otherwise be indistinguishable on the screen.

 Viewed from a properly calibrated or wide-gamut display instead the difference is usually *very* subtle, with only deeply-saturated colors being "capped" due